OddOneOut/bwp-external-links/readme.txt

 * Updated the default 'external' image (`external.png`) to use an optimized version (download size goes down from ~50KB to 404 bytes) - Thanks to Beheerder!
 * Updated Danish translation - Thanks to Randi!
 * Fixed an issue where links are not processed (priorities set for some filters were too high), thanks to user **jrf**.
+* Other fixes and enhancements

-I have also updated the [Official Documentation](http://betterwp.net/wordpress-plugins/bwp-external-links/#usage) to reflect all changes so it is highly recommended that you give it a good read.
+I have updated the [Official Documentation](http://betterwp.net/wordpress-plugins/bwp-external-links/#usage) to reflect all changes so it is highly recommended that you give it a good read.

+Also check out this [redirect external links tutorial](http://betterwp.net/wordpress-tips/redirect-external-links/) for some tips on how to set up a redirection/disclaimer page using BWP External Links.

 Note that BWP External Links now requires WordPress 3.0 or later.